-6. Significant Governance Issues During 2018/2019 - Action plan review
+6. Significant Governance Issues During 2017/2018 - Action plan review

 In preparing 2017/18 AGS and reviewing the effectiveness of the governance arrangements a number of areas were identified where the Council needed to focus attention and improve arrangements over the next financial year.
 These areas of work were planned to strengthen the control framework and are set out in the table below.
-These have been reviewed by the Lead officers, two of the three issues have been fully addressed.
-The third to do with Ubico Recyclates / Data Monitoring is being managed by the Client Team, SWAP will be undertaking a review of their audit 2018 audit and will report progress to the Managing Director for Place and Economic Development and to Audit Committee.
+These have been reviewed by the Lead officers, two of the three issues have been fully addressed the third to do with Ubico Recyclates / Data Monitoring is being managed by the Client Team, SWAP will be undertaking a review of their 2018 audit and will report progress to the Managing Director for Place and Economic Development and to Audit Committee.

-No Key Area of Planned Actions Lead officer/ Progress as at December 2019 Focus client officer (Lucy to update April 19) 1 Publica Group Ltd Given that Publica only became operational in November 2017, during 2018/19 the Council needs to embed the governance arrangements relating to Publica.
-This includes implementing new Service Delivery Plans which will enable improved performance reporting using a new set of Key Performance Indicators and new arrangements for engagement between Publica and Council Members.
-Darren Knight A set of draft client metrics have been developed covering ICT, HR, Health & Safety and Procurement.
-These are being sent to Publica to review in December for their feedback and response.
-We plan that from April 2019 there will be a revised set of performance metrics in place that will give the Council the assurance it is understands the level of performance it is receiving.
-This need was also identified by the Publica Board in October Publica have appointed a Client Manager who is now meeting on a regular basis with the CBC client office.
-The Executive Director meets with the Publica Group Manager on a quarterly basis.
-Greater collaboration is also forming between CBC Modernisation Team and Publica's Transformation Team with monthly meetings to share learning and looking at opportunities

-T STATEMENT OF F for collaboration Tor conduction 2 General Data Protection Regulation (GDPR) The Data Protection Regulatory framework is due to change in May 2018.
+No Key Area of Planned Actions Lead officer/ Progress as at April 2019 Focus client officer 1 Publica Given that Publica only became Exec Director Following guidance and support from Group Ltd operational in November 2017, People and the Council, Publica have developed a during 2018/19 the Council Change set of performance metrics, which needs to embed the have been agreed.
+The reporting will governance arrangements commence from quarter 1 from relating to Publica.
+This 2019/2020 includes implementing new Service Delivery Plans which Publica have appointed a Client will enable improved Manager who is now meeting on a performance reporting using a regular basis with the CBC client new set of Key Performance office.
+The Executive Director meets Indicators and new with the Publica Group Manager on a arrangements for engagement quarterly basis. between Publica and Council Members.
+Greater collaboration is also forming between CBC Modernisation Team and Publica's Transformation Team with monthly meetings to share learning and looking at opportunities for collaboration 2 General Data Protection Regulation (GDPR) The Data Protection Regulatory framework is due to change in May 2018.
 The Council needs to take action to ensure it is compliant with the new requirements.
-Bryan Parsons The council completed stage one of the GDPR project to appoint a Data Protection Officer, access the level of compliance, train all staff and elected Members and to prepare an action plan to address any outstanding RISKS.
+Executive Director People and Change The council completed stage one of the GDPR project to appoint a Data Protection Officer, access the level of compliance, train all staff and elected Members and to prepare an action plan to address any outstanding RISKS.
 Stage 2 of the project is now underway to monitor the risks on the action plan and to put in place processes that will ensure that the council remains compliant.
-Internal Audit are currently undertaking a follow up review of their audit carried out prior to the May 2018 implantation date The Data Protection Officer provided assurance to the Executive Board in May 2018 that the Council I would consider that this issue has now been fully addressed and the DPO will report further on this in report to Exec Board May 2019 3 Ubico Recyclates / Data Monitoring Robust controls were not operating for the management of the recyclate.
-Value for money was not discussed or explored.
-Reporting of Ubico performance was inadequate to give CBC assurance that the contract is performing as expected.
-Karen Watson This function has been subject to an audit review and management actions agreed.
-These actions have recently been reviewed by the new in house client management team and changes in the process are being implemented.
-From 31 March 2019 this function will not be managed by the JWT.
-More robust budget and performance monitoring is now taking place by the new in house client management team and the new finance resource and performance reporting now in place by Ubico is slowly improving accuracy of reporting.
-This is now enabling value for money discussions to start taking place.
-A VFM review is planned in the next 18 months before contract renewal in 2022.
-This issue has not been fully addressed and will be carried forward to 2018/19 Significant Issues Action Plan and will be Managed by the
+Internal Audit are currently undertaking a follow up review of their audit carried out prior to the May 2018 implantation date The Data Protection Officer provided assurance to the Executive Board in May 2018 that the Council I would consider that this issue has now been fully addressed and the DPO will report further on this in report to Exec Board May 2019 3 Ubico Recyclates / Data Monitoring This function has been subject to an audit review and management actions agreed.
+All items identified will be completed by the end of July 2019.